How Professional Breeders Track Heat Cycles

 Patterns matter more than averages

-The average dog cycles every 6-8 months.
-Your dog cycles on her schedule, not the average.
+Species averages give you a starting point.
+Your animal cycles on her schedule, not the average.
 A system that doesn't track her individual pattern is guessing.

 Multiple females create complexity